Blueshoe/website/content/blog/function-as-a-service-faas-vs-kubernetes.md

 Architecture and scalability
 :::
 :::GlobalParagraph
 When comparing Functions as a Service (FaaS) and Kubernetes, one of the key aspects to consider is their architectural differences.
-FaaS platforms, such as [AWS Lambda](https://aws.amazon.com/de/lambda/){.bs-link-blue} or [Azure](https://azure.microsoft.com/de-de){.bs-link-blue} Functions, are designed for event-driven, serverless computing.
+FaaS platforms, such as <a href="https://aws.amazon.com/de/lambda/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">AWS Lambda</a> or <a href="https://azure.microsoft.com/de-de" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Azure</a> Functions, are designed for event-driven, serverless computing.
 They execute individual functions in response to events, allowing for high scalability and resource efficiency.
 On the other hand, Kubernetes follows a container-based architecture, where applications are divided into smaller, isolated applications (containers) that can be scaled independently.
 Kubernetes offers robust scalability capabilities, allowing organizations to scale their applications both horizontally and vertically based on demand.
 :::

 :::GlobalTitle{:size="md" :color="text-bs-blue" :tag="h3" .mb-5}